Mean, Median and Mode in Plain English

 | 13 | 1 | — |

-✓ Mode = 7.
-The value 7 appears 3 times — more than any other value.
-The dataset is unimodal.
-Notice that the mode (7) happens to equal the median here, but they coincide for different mathematical reasons.
+✓ Mode = 7 (appears 3 times — unimodal).
+Notice mode = median here, though they coincide for different mathematical reasons.

 Example 5 — Summary: All Three Measures from One Dataset

-The mean (6) is lower than the median and mode (both 7) because the three low scores (1, 2, 4) pull the mean downward — a mild example of left-side influence.
-The median and mode coincidentally agree here, but that is not always the case.
-Understanding why they diverge is more important than noticing that they match.
+The mean (6) is lower than the median and mode (both 7) because the three low scores (1, 2, 4) pull the mean downward — a mild left-side influence.
+The range (12) tells us the scores are spread across a 12-point window.
+Understanding why these diverge is more important than noticing when they agree.
+To visualize this on your own data, try the mean median mode visualizer.

 When to Use Mean, Median, or Mode